Your Budget. Your Future.

 New Hampshire Republicans have run up the tab, and they are driving up your property taxes to pay the bill.

 House Republicans officially passed their version of the state budget, which makes massive funding cuts to health care, higher education, and public safety.
-The House GOP budget also increases costs for Granite Staters with 90 new or increased fees, and it undermines the health, safety, and well-being of Granite State Communities.
+The House GOP budget also increases costs for Granite Staters with 90 new or increased fees, and it undermines the health, safety, and well-being of Granite State communities.

 Learn more about how the budget will increase your costs.